Monte Real Air Base: History

 On 4 October 1993, the 201 Squadron was activated and equipped with F-16 Fighting Falcon fighters.
 This squadron resumed the air defence mission, and inherited the traditions and symbol of the "Falcões."

 On 25 November 2005, 301 Squadron was transferred to Air Base No. 5 from Air Base No. 11 in Beja and received the first F-16 fighters upgraded with the Mid-Life Update (F-16AM and F-16BM) of the Portuguese Air Force.
 The squadron maintained the symbols and traditions of the "Jaguares" (Jaguars).

 Work on the PoAF's F-16 Mid-Life Update program is carried out at the workshops at Monte Real Air Base, namely the facilities designated as dock 4 (Doca 4), as well the flight testing of the upgraded aircraft.

+On 28 January 2026, Storm Kristin caused major material damage at Monte Real Air Base (BA5).
+The Portuguese Air Force said that no injuries were reported, while Portuguese media and Reuters reported that F-16 aircraft at the base were damaged during the storm.
+A gust of 178 kph was observed before the monitoring equipment failed.

 Tenant units

 Monte Real Air Base hosts the 51st Operational Group (GO51).
 The GO51's operational fighter squadrons are: